lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 .. image:: preferenceshome.png

 To enable Firefox showing recent activity on the page for new tabs check the :guilabel:`Recent activity` checkbox.
 To change how many rows of recent sites change the :guilabel:`A selection of recent sites and content` checkbox field.
+To not show recently visited pages uncheck the :guilabel:`Visited Pages` checkbox.
+To not show recently saved bookmarks uncheck the :guilabel:`Bookmarks` checkbox.

 To manage your search settings use the :guilabel:`Search` tab on preferences.
 The radio button for :guilabel:`Search Bar` changes whether you want a separate search bar or and integrated search bar for search and navigation.
 The :guilabel:`Default Search Engine` lets you change your default search engine.
 To toggle whether to search suggestions check/uncheck the :guilabel:`Provide search suggestions`.
 To end up showing search suggestions in the address bar when searching check the :guilabel:`Show search suggestions in address bar results` checkbox.
 To try to autocomplete searches before browsing history check the :guilabel:`Show search suggestions ahead of browsing history in address bar results` checkbox.